6 Foods for Glowing Skin

 Ways to add more avocado to your meals

-Avocados can be enjoyed in a number of ways.
+Avocados can be enjoyed in several ways.
 Some include:

-• Using in place of mayonnaise on sandwiches or in salads.
+• Use in place of mayonnaise on sandwiches or in salads.

 • Smash onto toast for a quick breakfast.